emasson-maxx/emasson-maxx.github.io/aboutme.md

 # MaXX Interactive Desktop

 I am the creator and author of the MaXX Interactive Desktop, aka the SGI Desktop on Linux.
 I basically wrote and adapted existing technology to recreate the SGI Desktop on Linux.
 I was given (in early 2000s) a special license from SGI that allowed me to pursue my passion and without getting in trouble with SGI's lawyers.
 The license in a nutshell allows me to duplicate the entire desktop user experience, re-implement (by myself) the required SGI APIs and duplicate the SGI look and feel.

-As of today, I must comply to some rules established and agreed between SGI and myself...
-The desktop is limited to Linux operating system, and I cannot release some of my source code.
+As of today, I must comply to some rules established and agreed between SGI and myself.
+The desktop is limited to Linux (intel) operating system, and I cannot release some of my source code in order to protect some of SGI's intellectual property.
+Having said that, I wish at some point to change that and support OpenBSD and ARM based Linux with, of course the consent of whom controls/owns those IPs.